 What influences borrowing power?

-Factors that can majorly influence borrowing power include:
+Factors that influence borrowing power include:

 - Income - including work, rent from investments and returns on shares

 - Number of applicants and dependants - as this helps determine living expenses